 A Roadmap to Support the Circularity and Recycling of Plastics in Canada

+The current quantity of unrecycled plastics creates an ever-growing problem, especially given the continued large growth forecasts for the plastics manufacturing industry.
+Plastic’s versatility, low cost, and ease of manufacturing have spurred rapid growth since production began in the 1950s; today, plastic is ubiquitous throughout society.
 The sheer volume of plastics produced creates environmental and waste management challenges of growing concern.
 To address this, national, provincial, and local governments are introducing a diverse range of policies and mandates to regulate plastics, especially single-use plastics and plastic packaging.

-This report explores the current landscape and potential for standards to help achieve a circular economy for plastics.
+This report intends to explore the current landscape and potential for standards to help achieve a circular economy for plastics.
 Currently, in Canada, only 9% of plastics are recycled at their end-of-life .
 Approximately 90% of Canadian plastics originate from the oil and gas industry.
 Nearly all sectors of society currently use plastic and create plastic waste, ranging from residential and work environments, to construction and agriculture.
 While governments, corporations, and organizations have been making commitments to address the low recycling rates, there are still major challenges and barriers that affect the recyclability of plastics.